raffraffraff/yaml2ankiconnect/docs/pseudo_code.md

 ]
 ```

 This tells you whether or not you can add the notes.
 For those that can be added, use addNote.
 For those that cannot, parse the error and decide how to proceed.
-Eg: if it's a duplicate, use updateNote.
-(Now, the API is a bit stupid because canAddNotesWithErrorDetail does not return the note ID, and you need that for any of the note update calls (updateNoteFields, updateNoteTags, updateNote, updateNoteModel):

-When updating a note, since we have the complete note config in YAML it is better to use updateNoteModel which takes the modelName, fields and tags (ie: the whole shebang)
+Eg: if it's OK, add the note but if it's a duplicate, update the note using one of the update calls.
+There are several calls that can do specific things, and these are stupidly named, because of what they actually do:
+- `updateNoteFields` only updates fields
+- `updateNoteTags` only updates tags
+- `updateNoteModel` updates the entire thing, including fields, tags and model
+- `updateNote` updates the note fields and tags but not the model

+That's not very intuitive.
+We will _only_ use updateNoteModel and fling everything we have at it. _Hopefully_ it won't fail if the tags are empty:
 ```
 "note": {
     "id": 1514547547030,